jabney/swiftSet/README.md

 ```
 -->

-One issue with mixing and matching numeric and string values is that the numeric value `1` and the string `"1"` both evaluate to `"1"` when used as a key in an object literal, which is used in the set's underlying histogram. swiftSet gets around this limitation by providing functionality to give numeric values and numeric strings (or any type for that matter) a wrapper object which returns a unique key according to the type of value.
+One issue with mixing and matching numeric and string values is that the numeric value `1` and the string `"1"` both evaluate to `"1"` when used as a key in an object literal, which is used in the `Set`'s underlying histogram. swiftSet gets around this limitation by providing functionality to give numeric values and numeric strings (or any type for that matter) a wrapper object which returns a unique key according to the type of value.